Attendance and Lateness

 Late collection from School

 Children will be dismissed at the end of the day by their teacher at 3.30pm and parents are expected to be in the playground to collect their child at this time.
 Any child not collected will be taken to the office by a designated Teaching Assistant.
 A senior teacher is always on duty from 3.30 – 4.00pm.
 Parents will be called to ascertain why the child has not been collected.
 If no contact is made with the parent, other contacts will be called and a text sent.
-If a child is collected late 3 times in a week, a letter will be sent from the Headteacher and fine according to the tariff below.
+If a child is collected late a fine will be issued according to the tariff below.

 |1 ½ hour||£35|

-If no one has arrived to collect the child by 5pm, the Emergency Duty Team at Taberner House will be called.
+If no one has arrived to collect the child by 5pm, the Emergency Duty Team at Bernard Wetherill House will be called.